microsoft/fast/specs/data-grid/data-grid.spec.md

 - `rowItemTemplate`
 Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating rows by iterating over data.
 The default template uses `fast-data-grid-row`, this is where authors change that.

+- `focusRowIndex`
+The index of the row that will receive focus the next time the grid is focused.
+This value changes as focus moves to different rows within the grid.
+Changing this value when focus is already within the grid moves focus to the specified row.

+- `focusColumnIndex`
+The index of the column that will receive focus the next time the grid is focused.
+This value changes as focus moves to different rows within the grid.
+Changing this value when focus is already within the grid moves focus to the specified column.

 *Slots:*
 - `default`